codacy/codacy-checkstyle/src/main/resources/docs/description/InterfaceTypeParameterName.md

-Since Checkstyle 5.8

-Validates identifiers for interface type parameters.
+Checks that interface type parameter names conform to a format specified by the format property.